Phone: (860) 350-0183

 Phone: (860) 350-0171

 James has lived and worked in boarding schools for over 13 years.
 Prior to joining The Frederick Gunn School in 2020 as Director of Major Gifts, he had served since 2008 as the Major Gifts Officer at Hebron Academy.
 During his tenure at Hebron, James also served as the school’s Assistant Director of Admission for Student-Athletes for six years.
 He taught French in both the middle and upper schools, and was Head Coach for varsity golf, varsity boys ice hockey, and varsity boys baseball.
 An alumnus of Hebron Academy, James holds a bachelor’s degree in French language and literature from the University of Southern Maine in Portland, where he served as Assistant Coach of the Men’s Ice Hockey Team from 2006-2008.
 In his current role, LeBlanc is seeking to continue building relationships with alumni from coast to coast.
-An avid fisherman and golfer, he lives on campus with his wife, Ashley, the Dean of Students at FGS, their two sons, Douglas and Gordon, and their Black Labrador, Tuuk.
+An avid fisherman and golfer, he lives on campus with his wife, Ashley, the Dean of Students at Gunn, their two sons, Douglas and Gordon, and their black Labrador, Hattie.